someoneidoknow/gclient/README.md

 # gclient

-a client for twoblade, made by me because the web one sucks consumes like 150MiB ram on windows
+a client for twoblade, made by me because the web one sucks

+this consumes like 120MiB ram on windows

 why did i do this? i was bored